 • The GdbServer may be instructed to break on processor exception or to let the processor jump in its exception handler transparently.
 When used with an extra parameter, this setting can apply to a single processor instead of all.
-The following command enable exception catching for thread id 2 (processor 1):
+The following command disables exception catching for thread id 2 (processor 1):

+'''

-(gdb) monitor except 1 2
+(qdb) monitor except 0 2

+'''

-• The gdb protocol debug mode may enabled to dump interaction between client and server:
+• The gdb protocol debug mode may be enabled to dump interaction between client and server:

+'''

-(gdb) monitor debug 1
+(qdb) monitor debug 1

+'''